akieuehara/AkieUehara.github.io/index.md

 **代表論文：**

-- **An integrated control method for a wind farm to reduce frequency deviations**
+- **An integrated control method for a wind farm to reduce frequency deviations in a small power system**
   *Applied Energy, 88(4), 1049-1058 - April 2011*
   <span class="__dimensions_badge_embed__"
         data-doi="10.1016/j.apenergy.2010.09.024"